-- Consulting companies, vendors, IT analysts all seek to corrupt the process.
+- Consulting companies, vendors, IT analysts all seek to corrupt the software selection process.

-- Find out how to manager the process the best way.
+- Find out our recommendations on how to manage the process the best way.

 The Different Roles of the Software Selection Team